dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 Now we need to tell the plugin where ConductR is living:

 ```
-conductr:controlServer 192.168.59.103:9005
+conductr controlServer 192.168.59.103:9005
 ```

 Once this is done, you can build a distribution, load it up to ConductR cluster, run , stop and unload.

 ```
 bundle:dist
-conductr:load < space and tab will give you the most recent bundle>
+conductr load <space and tab will give you the most recent bundle>
-conductr:start <bundleId>
+conductr start <space and tab will give you the most recently loaded bundle>
 ...
 ```